tomayac/enphase-solar/README.md

-This project makes the same data available locally as an [SSE stream](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events) that you can subscribe to and, for example, keep an eye on it in a Picture-in-Picture window.
+This project makes the same data available locally as an [SSE stream](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events) that you can subscribe to.
+This means, for example, you can keep an eye on it in a Picture-in-Picture window.

 ![Enphase Solar running in Picture-in-Picture mode.](https://github.com/tomayac/enphase-solar/assets/145676/ca10dac5-9e7d-4f2c-8f60-56cff458f0ff)